 When is the Boost Post Button a good idea?

 Now, it ain’t all that bad.
 If you know the exact limitations of the Boost Post Button, and it fits your advertising goals, go ahead and use it.
 Here are a few scenarios I think using this feature would do your business little to no harm.

-1) You're okay with the objectives of the campaign (Post engagements, Website Clicks)
+- You’re okay with the objectives of the campaign (Post engagements, Website Clicks or Messages)